NEW NOTE April 2023:

 This matter is where we most strongly honour the Journal’s pillar of Freedom.
 The Journal welcomes and recognises all referencing styles and does not have a single preferred format.
-Therefore we accept the format you, the creator, are most comfortable with using in your writing.
+Therefore we accept the format you, the writer, are most comfortable with using.

 We are very picky with your structured citations.
 Follow the current guide for whichever style you use.
 If you get as much as a ‘,’ or ‘.’ in the wrong place your submission will be returned.
 We celebrate professionalism in our writers.